Frequently Asked Questions

 *We order our tickets from several different sources.
 Some sources are slow and tickets can take up to 2 weeks to arrive at our office, so this will delay shipping.
 If we do not have time for international shipping after we receive the tickets, we will contact you to discuss shipping to your accommodation in Japan.
 We thank you for being flexible.

-Shipping to international destinations takes about 3-5 days to arrive for express international and about 10 days for basic international.
-Shipping in Japan takes about 1 day to Tokyo and 2 days to Osaka or Kyoto.
+Shipping to international destinations takes about 3-5 days to arrive for Express International and about 10 days for Basic International.
+Shipping in Japan takes about 1 day to Tokyo and 2 days to Nagoya, Osaka, Kyoto, and Fukuoka.

 Yes, it does*.
 If you're shipping to your hotel in Japan, the hotel should sign for you.
 Almost all hotels will sign for mail and problems are very rare, but it is your responsibility to confirm that it is safe.